Sunday, June 30, 2024

 He showed them some of his projects, but nothing was a weapon - nor armor, nor shields - those are weapons, aren't they, he said.
 They told him they'd come to kill the Minotaur, and he warned them others had tried but hadn't returned . . . and that you can't leave the labyrinth once you enter, until Minos was defeated.
 "Dead, or defeated?"
 Can't do one without the other.
 He refused to explain how to kill Minos, or discuss the way the labyrinth works.
 Not how it's done, he said.
 He identified their lyre as the Lyre of Clio, and the teeth as able to summon a dragonstooth warrior like they fought - for a time, at least.
 He brought up a little here and there that

 They showed him the stymphalian bird remnants.
-He was very interested, carefully selecting undamaged feathers and tossing them away.
+He was very interested, carefully selecting undamaged feathers and tossing the rest away.
 He told them he could make them wings - a set for each - to fly off the island with.
 But only for those who came back alive from the labyrinth.

 They headed west.
 It took a few hours to reach the rubble of the outskirts, and then an hour to reach the palace ruins, and then an hour to reach the middle of the palace.
 It was all clearly shaken over and over by earthquakes - many of them, some pretty recent, if stone shifts and fractures were any sign.